codeslash21/Data_analysis_nanodegree/Statistics/statistics.md

 >2.
 Handle outliers accordingly via the methods above.
 >3.
 If no outliers and your data follow a normal distribution - use the mean and standard deviation to describe your dataset, and report that the data are normally distributed.
 >4.
 If you have skewed data or outliers, use the five number summary to summarize your data and report the outliers.
 Five numbers are min, max, Q1, Q2, Q3.
+Outliers have a larger influence on measures like the mean than on measures like the median.
+We have to work on outliers on a situation on a situation basis.

 ### NOTE:
 * Notation is a common language used to communicate mathematical ideas.
 Think of notation as a universal language used by academic and industry professionals to convey mathematical ideas.